The World Will Blaze Past Its 1.5 Degree Climate Goal. Now What?

 This story is part of Choosing Eartha series that chronicles the impact of climate change and explores what’s being done about the problem.

-As the UN’s major climate conference, COP27, kicked off this week in Sharm El-Sheikh, Egypt, secretary-general at the UN, António Guterres, proclaimed the world is on “a highway to climate hell with our foot still on the accelerator.”
-To keep temperature rise below 1.5 degrees Celsius above preindustrial levels by 2100, we’re going to need to pump the brakes on greenhouse gas emissions.
+As the United Nations COP27 climate conference kicked off this week in Egypt, UN Secretary-General António Guterres proclaimed that the world is on a “highway to climate hell with our foot still on the accelerator.”
+To keep the temperature from rising 1.5 degrees Celsius above preindustrial levels by 2100, we need to pump the brakes on greenhouse gas emissions.
 Hard.

 In fact, we’d basically have to bring the Runaway truck to a complete and immediate halt.